thinkjs/www.thinkjs.org/view/en/doc/2.0/index.md

 ## Introduction

-ThinkJS is a Node.js MVC framework develope by the feature of ES6/7。`async/await` feature in ES7 or `*/yield` feature in ES6 was used to resovle the proplem of async callback nesting hell. it make Node.js project development faster and efficient with absorbing lots of other framwork's design concepts and ideas around the world.
+ThinkJS is a Node.js MVC framework with new features of ES6/7.
+Such as `async/await` feature in ES7 or `*/yield` in ES6 can be used to resolve the problem of async callback nesting hell.
+ThinkJS makes Node.js project development faster and more efficient.

-It's a trend towards using the feature of ES6/7 building project with high effecient.
-Now the lastest version of Node.js has support the feature of ES6 more friendly, thought not all feature.
+It's a trend towards using the feature of ES6/7 building project with high efficient.
+Now the latest version of Node.js supports the feature of ES6 more friendly, though not all feature.
 [Babel](http://babeljs.io) can help us compile ES6 to ES5 code to run.

 ## Feature

 #### Using ES6/7 feature

-Babel compile our code to ES5 so we don't worry about the browser compatibility.
+Babel compiles our code to ES5 so we needn't worry about the browser compatibility.
 It's quick to resolve async callback problem by `async/await` or `*/yield` feature.

 ```js